Skip to content

 click-signin-option-in-ui

-5. Select the authenticator you previously configured and click Add to engage the authenticator in the flow.
+5. Select the authenticator you configured and click Add to engage the authenticator in the flow.

 Note